When you consider valuable business assets of the past 60 years, ‘knowledge workers’ rank high.

 Consider the film Terminator 2: Judgement Day.
 In a famous scene, the young John Connor attempts to programme the T-800 robot with humanisms such as informal speech.

-John becomes frustrated when the robot doesn’t acquire these behaviorisms.
+John becomes frustrated when the robot doesn’t acquire these behaviourisms.
 Thankfully, in most office environments we don’t have to deal with time-travelling cybernetic organisms.
-(Please speak to HR if in doubt.)

 This is where the wisdom worker gets to weave their humanistic magic!